 Even with a tripod you can shake the camera when punching the button, so if your camera has a connection for a cable release use it.
 Unfortunately most digital cameras don't provide for a cable release (why?), so use the self-timer or remote control.
 Bracket your shot.
 That is, take at least two extra pictures, one with more exposure and one with less.
 If it will be hard to setup again go up and down two or even three steps (5-7 shots).
 With digital cameras there is no cost per shot.
 Most let you adjust exposure in 1/3 stop (exposure value) increments from underexposed 2 stops to over exposed 2 stops, so why not start at one end of this range and go to the other (13 shots/steps)?
 If the quilt is unusually dark or light the camera's exposure calculator will be fooled.
 It will make a dark quilt too light and a light quilt too dark.

 [Tip: If your camera has Image Stabilization (an anti-shake feature) turn it off when using a tripod.
 It will try to correct for movement that's not happening and this will blur the picture.]

-[Tip: If you don't have a WhiBal™ card and your digital camera has a "manual white balance," learn how to use it.
+[Tip: If you don't have a WhiBal™ card, most digital cameras have a "manual white balance" feature.
+Get out your manual and learn how to use it.
 It will give you more accurate color whether you use an image editor or not.]

 Leaving the camera on the tripod, I remove the memory card, and use a card reader to put the pictures into the computer and check to see if the shots are OK before tearing down the setup.